flintlib/flint/doc/source/examples.rst

 this program simply illustrates that arithmetic in multivariate number fields works smoothly.

-The program prints the coefficients from `S_n`, from the constant term to the coefficient of `x^{2^n}`.
+The program prints the coefficients of `S_n`, from the constant term to the coefficient of `x^{2^n}`.

 Sample output::